 Application Programme means a programme to manage the application process and forms part of the Scheme Briefing Note.
 The Application Programme lists the milestones against which the dates agreed by all parties are inserted.

 Application Steering Group means a team made up of named representatives from The Company, the Host TO, Affected TO(s) and Other Affected TO(s) (as appropriate), the “Application Steering Group”, shall be formed to oversee the application process.
 The members of the Application Steering Group shall be identified on the Scheme Briefing Note.
 The remit of this group is to agree the Application Programme, monitor progress and agree any changes.
 The Application Steering Group is also responsible for resolving any disagreements relating to a The Company TEC Exchange Rate Application at first instance, prior to any necessary escalation.
-Dialogue will take place in person, by email, telephone or video conferencing as appropriate.
+Dialogue will take place in person, via the Designated Information Exchange System, telephone or video conferencing as appropriate.

 Host TO means the Transmission Owner whose Transmission System is located at the Relevant Connection Site (see STC Section D, part 2, paragraph 2.2.1 in respect of the production of TO Construction Offers or STC Section D, part 3, paragraph 1.1.1 in respect of the production of TO TEC Exchange Rates).

 Lead Person(s) means named representatives from The Company, the Host TO, Affected TO(s) and Other Affected TO(s) (as appropriate), the “Lead Person(s)”, shall oversee the application process.
 The remit of the Lead Person(s) is to agree the Application Programme, monitor progress and agree any changes.
 The Lead Person(s) are also responsible for resolving any disagreements relating to a The Company TEC Exchange Rate Application at first instance, prior to any necessary escalation.
-Dialogue will take place in person, by email, telephone or video conferencing as appropriate.
+Dialogue will take place in person, via the Designated Information Exchange System, telephone or video conferencing as appropriate.

 Named Contact means, in terms of the TO, the person to initially receive The Company TEC Exchange Rate Application on behalf of that TO and, in terms of The Company, the person to whom a User Application for an Exchange Rate Request is sent in accordance with the CUSC.